teddyrendahl/hutch-python/README.rst

 This module is intended to be run using the latest pcds release in the `pcds-envs <https://github.com/pcdshub/pcds-envs>`_ package, but this is not strictly required.
 Other than Python 3.5+, there are few requirements for running this module.
 These are small utilities:

+- ipython, for improved interactive sessions
+- pyyaml, for reading config files
 - coloredlogs, for colored logging

 If present, some modules will enable extra features, which will be listed below: